 Aurum Pyrrhon can be tricky, as some players might not realize that you're supposed to attack the poles that he's chained to before attacking him directly, during which you won't be able to see any of his attacks due to their placement.
 What's more, some of his attacks hit hard and are tricky to avoid in time — especially his ring of fire.

 The battle against Pit's body in chapter 18 is an absolute nightmare.
 Since you no longer have ranged weapons, you are forced to use melee attacks to defeat him, and getting up to him is a difficult task in itself.
 However, he does have ranged attacks that not only hit hard, but are rather difficult to dodge.
-Just getting close enough to attack is massive challenge, but being able to land one is also a serious challenge, as he is very quick and swift, requiring some very tricky maneuvering.
+Just getting close enough to attack is a massive challenge, but being able to land one is also a serious challenge, as he is very quick and swift, requiring some very tricky maneuvering.
 The worst part is though, on higher difficulties, if you're not careful, he can intercept your attacks.
 It's almost like fighting yourself.